Ramarao on Duty: Reception

-Rama Rao on Duty received negative reviews from critics and audience with criticism towards storyline and dull performances.
+Rama Rao on Duty received negative reviews from critics and audience with criticism towards the storyline and dull performances.

 Ram Venkat Srikar of Cinema Express rated the film 2.5 out of 5 stars and wrote "Ramarao On Duty misses a great opportunity to blend the masala we love in Telugu films with a genre, and ends up underwhelming us on both fronts".
 Writing for The Hindu, Sangeetha Devi Dundoo stated that "The forest zone and a plot involving red sandalwood smuggling might remind us of Pushpa: The Rise, but this film just does not have that chutzpah.
 Neither is it as content driven as the makers would like to believe".
 Neeshita Nyayapati of The Times of India rated the film 2 out of 5 stars and wrote "Rama Rao on Duty is a chore to sit through, meandering between being a proper thriller and a masala entertainer that's not engaging."
 Balakrishna Ganeshan of The News Minute rated the film 1.5 out of 5 stars and wrote "Rama Rao On Duty is a glorious misfire and a superficial attempt with plenty of loopholes that leave you dissatisfied".
 A critic for The Hans India rated the film 1.5 out of 5 stars and wrote "First half of the film is more of conversational and passive.
 The writing gives an overstuffed feeling".